 Physicians rarely fight openly about the best ways to practice good medicine.
 That’s because doctors tend to accept the recommendations put forth by their professional organizations.

 All that changed over the last several weeks.
-New guidelines (released on December 18 in JAMA) for treating people with high blood pressure have pitted the expert panel that created the revisions against cardiologists at the American Heart Association (AHA) and the American College of Cardiology (ACC).
+New guidelines (published Feb.
+5, 2014, in JAMA) for treating people with high blood pressure have pitted the expert panel that created the revisions against cardiologists at the American Heart Association (AHA) and the American College of Cardiology (ACC).

 In a nutshell, the Eighth Joint National Committee’s (JNC 8) recommendations for managing hypertension relaxes the targets established more than a decade earlier by the JNC 7.
 Instead of requiring doctors to treat everyone over the age of 60 if their blood pressure is greater than 140/90, the new guidelines say the target is 150/90 or less.
 That means that millions of people may no longer need to take pills if their systolic blood pressure (the upper number) is under 150.